Chart Color Schemes

 Waikerie faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 9.8%, significantly lower than the Australian average of 30.4%.
+The area faces educational challenges, with university qualification rates at 9.8%, significantly below the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.5%, followed by graduate diplomas (1.2%) and postgraduate qualifications (1.1%).
-Trade and technical skills are prominent, with 39.1% of residents aged 15+ holding vocational credentials - advanced diplomas (8.4%) and certificates (30.7%).
+Bachelor degrees are most common at 7.5%, followed by graduate diplomas (1.2%) and postgraduate qualifications (1.1%).
+Trade and technical skills are prominent, with 39.1% of residents aged 15+ holding vocational credentials – advanced diplomas (8.4%) and certificates (30.7%).

 Frequently Asked Questions - Education